andreadev-it/neorg-module-tutorials/part-3.md

 # How to create custom Neorg modules - part 3

-In part 2 of this tutorial, we've seen some of the options we can use in our module, now let's apply it in practice.
+In part 2 of this tutorial, we've seen some of the options we can use in our module, now let's apply them in practice.

 We'll create a new module that will print the treesitter tree for the node we're currently on with our cursor.
-To do it, we'll need to setup a new subcommand for Neorg and listen for that new event when it is triggered.
+To do it, we'll need to setup a new subcommand for Neorg and listen for that event when it is triggered.

 ## Creating a new module